How to make a Simple Lined Roman Blind – using Rod Pocket Tape

 Mark the cutting size (which is your blind size plus top, bottom and side hem allowances remember) on the reverse (wrong) side of your fabric with tailor’s chalk or a pencil.
 Cut out the blind along the lines you have marked.

-Sewing the Side Seams
+Step 3: Sewing The Side Seams

 To sew the side seams of your blind, put the fabric and lining pieces right sides together and, with the side edges level, stitch the sides together using a 1cm (½ “) seam allowance.